umd-mirror/scripts/mirror/README.py.txt

 # TerpLinuxMirrorRunner, and your file will be terplinux.py.
 # To run the script, you'd use `run_mirror.py [-v] [-n] terplinux'.

-# Always use this:
+# Always use one of these:
-from . import MirrorRunner
+from . import RsyncMirrorRunner from . import APTMirrorRunner

 # If you're using files in extras/, you'll need these:
 from . import EXTRAS
 import os

 # Name this class to match your content.
-class TerpLinuxMirrorRunner(MirrorRunner):
+class TerpLinuxMirrorRunner(RsyncMirrorRunner):
   # Note the slash at the end.
 If you don't include it, rsync
   # might do nasty things, like making a second copy of your archive.
   # It'd probably be safe to automate this, but no.